tomtor/HDL-deflate/README.md

 # Tunable parameters

     OBSIZE = 8192   # Size of output buffer (BRAM)
+                    # You need 32768 to compress ALL valid deflate streams!

     IBSIZE = 2048   # Size of input buffer (LUT-RAM)

     CWINDOW = 32    # Search window for compression